mcouliba/datagrid-prometheus/README.md

 ```

 ## Configure Prometheus
-* Update the _"prometheus.yml"_ file into the _"prometheus"_ ConfigMap as following.
+* Update the _prometheus.yml_ file into the _prometheus_ ConfigMap as following.
-We are going to collect metrics from all pods with a port name called _"prometheus"_ of the the project _"datagrid"_.
+We are going to collect metrics from all pods with a port name called _"prometheus"_ of the the project _datagrid_.
 ```
 oc describe configmap prometheus -n openshift-metrics